 What are hardware upgrades?

 A hardware upgrade is any new hardware better than that which it replaced or additional hardware that improves performance.
 A good example of a common hardware upgrade is a RAM upgrade, where the user increases the computer's total memory.
-Another good example is a video card upgrade, which is the act of removing an old video card and replacing it with a newer, better one.
+Another good example is a video card upgrade, which is the act of removing an old video card and replacing it with a newer, more powerful model.

 - How to install and add hardware to the computer.